Commencing full-time work is a significant milestone, and for many young adults, it marks the beginning of ‘life in the real world’.

 However, with this transition in life comes added financial responsibilities.
 Unfortunately, ‘Personal finance’ or ‘home economics’ is not offered in most high schools or universities, resulting in many young adults entering the workforce with limited education on how to manage their money.

 If you are new to the workforce or have children who have recently commenced full-time employment, here are a few tips to steer you in the right direction:

-Yes I know… the concept of ‘budgeting’ is not exciting or glamourous, but it is an incredibly important habit to develop from a young age.
-Many people associate creating a budget with having to sacrifice your morning coffee, cutting down on your weekly Pilates sessions or skipping Friday after-work drinks.
+Yes, I know… the concept of ‘budgeting’ is not exciting or glamorous, but it is an incredibly important habit to develop from a young age.
+Many people associate creating a budget without sacrificing your morning coffee, cutting down on your weekly Pilates sessions or skipping Friday after-work drinks.
 Rather than thinking of budgeting as a necessary evil that forces you to sacrifice the luxuries you enjoy, it should be thought of to develop an understanding of your spending habits.
-This can be easily achieved with a little bit of self-discipline and half an hour set aside each month.
+This can be easily achieved with a little self-discipline and half an hour set aside each month.

-Personally, I like to go through my monthly card statement and break down the expenses into categories i.e., food, going out, one-off expenses, bills, transport, etc. This way, I can work out the different areas that my money is being spent.
-If you prefer not to do it this way, there is a number of great free budgeting apps available.
+Personally, I like to go through my monthly card statement and break down the expenses into categories, i.e., food, going out, one-off expenses, bills, transport, etc. This way, I can work out the different areas where my money is being spent.
+If you prefer not to do it this way, several great free budgeting apps are available.

-When coming up with a budget, it’s more effective to go through your ‘actual expenditure’ rather than what you think you spend, as, in the majority of cases, you spend more than you think you do.
+When coming up with a budget, it’s more effective to go through your ‘actual expenditure’ rather than what you think you spend, as, in most cases, you spend more than you think you do.
 This can be an eye-opening but valuable experience.

 Once you know how much you are spending, you can easily work out the surplus cash flow you should have left from each pay.